MatteoMel1985/Database_Querying-Using-SQLite-IBM-Final-Assignment-Data-Science/README.md

 ![Skills_Network](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMSkillsNetwork-PY0221EN-Coursera/images/image.png)

-On the `Jupyter Notebooks` folder are uploaded all the `ipynb` files for consultation.
+In the `Jupyter Notebooks` folder are uploaded all the `ipynb` files for consultation.

 Please consult `Resolution Case Study.md` for a thorough explanation of how the tasks requested in `FinalProject.ipynb` were resolved.